 Vascular Lesions (red/purple spots)

-- Avoid sun exposure on the treatment area for at least 2 weeks prior to your treatment.
+- Avoid sun exposure in the treatment area for at least 2 weeks prior to your treatment.
 This includes tanning beds.
-Treatments cannot be done on areas with a sun tan or sun burn.
+Treatments cannot be done on areas with a suntan or sunburn.

 - Discontinue use of any prescription strength or aggressive skin care products one week prior to treatment.

-- IPL treatments cannot be performed on patients who have been using Actuane in the last 6 months.
+- IPL treatments cannot be performed on patients who have been using Accutane in the last 6 months.

-- Immediately post treatment the skin may feel warm and tingly similar to a sunburn for up to 24 hours.
+- Post-treatment the skin may feel warm and tingly similar to a sunburn for up to 24 hours.
 The skin may appear slightly pink, sometimes temporarily swollen or itchy.

-- Makeup can be reapplied once the skin feels back to normal—usually within a few hours.
-We recommend no scented lotions or heavy foundations post treatment.
+- Makeup can be reapplied once the skin returns to normal—usually within a few hours.
+We recommend no scented lotions or heavy foundations post-treatment.

-- Apply cold packs, ice or cool compresses to soothe the area.
-You may use aloe-vera gel or topical hydrocortisone if needed.
-If any swelling or puffiness occurs you may take an ibuprofen and continue icing.
+- Apply cold packs, ice, or cool compresses to soothe the area.
+You may use aloe vera gel or topical hydrocortisone if needed.
+If any swelling or puffiness occurs, you may take ibuprofen and continue icing.